Vintage bandana care

 You're almost finished now but don’t rush.
 Be gentle with the wet fabric- no wringing allowed!
 Instead, gently squeeze the fabric with your hand to remove as much water as possible.
 Next you lay the wet bandana on a towel and roll the towel up.
 I step on the towel to remove even more water.
 Once this is done it’s easy to dry the bandana either laying flat or hanging on a clothesline or over the shower curtain bar.
 Drying should only take a few hours if you got most of the water out.
 Once dry, either press it or not… your choice.

 By the way...

 Believe it or not, vintage poly/cotton bandanas from the 70s-90s can be finicky in their own way.
 The polyester fibers that were added to make textiles easy to care for can after prolonged wash & dry start to get bumps or pills on the surface.
 I still machine wash my poly/cotton blend textiles on gentle cycle but hang them to dry.
-Don't use a hot iron but instead use a synthetic setting.
+If you hang dry them they probably won't need to be ironed.
+If you do, don't use a hot iron but instead use a synthetic setting.
 Your Garfield or Snoopy bandanas will thank you for this, lol!

 I just thought of this bit- some souvenir bandanas were/are printed with a kinda raised-surface ink that will stick to your hot iron surface.
 If you use an iron on one of these, put a piece of fabric between the printed surface and your iron.
 This should preserve the printing and protect your iron from a gunky mess. :-)